TL;DR

 Why Lenders Sell and What Buyers Evaluate

 Lenders sell auto deficiency portfolios for practical reasons.
-Internal collections teams are built to manage early-stage delinquency and maximize cure rates on performing loans.
+Internal collections teams focus on managing early-stage delinquency and maximizing cure rates on performing loans.
 Chasing post-charge-off deficiency balances requires different expertise, different technology, and different patience.
-The capital tied up in these receivables earns nothing, and regulatory pressure to maintain clean books adds urgency.

 Professional portfolio buyers evaluate auto deficiency receivables based on several factors: